imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

 - characterize phantom peaks by cross correlation analysis using the spp R-package (for single read libraries only)
 - peak calling of IP samples vs. corresponding input controls using MACS2
 - peak annotation using the ChIPseeker R-package (optional)
 - differential binding analysis using the diffbind R-package (optional).
-For this, input peak files must be given in *NGSpipe2go/tools/diffbind/targets_diffbind.txt* and contrasts of interest in *NGSpipe2go/tools/diffbind/contrasts_diffbind.txt* (see below)
+For this, contrasts of interest must be given in *NGSpipe2go/pipelines/ChIPseq/contrasts_diffbind.txt* (see below)

 ### Pipeline-specific parameter settings